jlobasso/WebBuddy/README.md

 * Each user have some actions availibles in each site, such as 'hashtags', 'sellers', etc.
 * That information that we call ```profile``` is a JSON stored and provided by the backend.
 * The main programaticaly division is: Popup, Content and Background.
+* Content is also divided in "Custom Site Scripts" and "Web Buddy Bar", both contained in a folder with the same name respectively.
+* We could do ajax from anywhere in content or background, but the sender will be different in each case.
+See this [Same-origin policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy)

 ### Popup
 The files within the /popup folder manage the top right icon/popup behavior.
 Those files encapsulates HTML, JS and CSS and do not interact with other components but througth the [messaging API](https://developer.chrome.com/extensions/messaging) always through the background.
 Actions performed by the user within the popup are listened inside the popup.

 * popup manages the login and hide/show the bar, always through the background.
-* Once the login is done backend provides the ```profile``` JSON to the background.
+* Once the login is done, backend provides the ```profile``` JSON to the background.

 ### Content

+* As we have said, content is divided in /web-buddy-bar and /custom-site-script folders.

 #### Custom Site Scripts

-* content is divided in /web-buddy-bar and /custom-site-script.
-* /custom-site-script interacts with the page itself.
+* /custom-site-script files interacts with the page itself.
-* In /custom-site-script, each site availible (defined or not in ```profile```) have a folder in wich we have also each action availible (defined or not in ```profile```).
+* In /custom-site-script, each site availible have a folder in wich we have also each action availible.
 Those files/actions interacts with the page itself.
 E.g. /custom-site-script/instagram/hashtags.js manage the hashtag actions inside instagram.
 All other interaction is through background.
+Remember that each site and action availible is defined in the ```profile``` JSON.
 * Actions performed on the page could affect other tabs or just the current tab.
 * Actions performed on the page are listened by originals scripts AND content/custom-site-script scripts, so /custom-site-script scripts must fight against the original code.
 Previous is also valid for styles.
 * The more we code in /custom-site-script the more we have to fight against the original code and styles.
-* We could do ajax from anywhere in content or background, but the sender will be different in each case.
-See this [Same-origin policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy)

 #### Web Buddy Bar

 * As /custom-site-script, each user have certain sites and certain availible actions, in /menu/subMenu each site have each action in a different file.
 E.g. content/menu/subMenu/instagram/hashtags.js  defines the behavior of hashtag for instagram inside the iframe.
 So content/menu/subMenu/instagram/hashtags.js only interacts with the <iframe> directly.
 All other interaction is through background.

-The top web buddy bar is an <iframe> that encapsulates the bar behavior, is inserted by mainContent.js.
+The "Web Buddy Bar" is an <iframe> that encapsulates the bar behavior, is inserted by mainContent.js.
 Once the <iframe> is inserted (outside the <body> tag) using:

 ```js
 document.documentElement.appendChild(iframe);